kcdodd/partis-pyproj/doc/index.rst

 .. attention::

-  The ``ignore`` patterns should be considered specially when including compiled extensions, for example to ensure that the extension shared object '.so' are not ignored, and actually copied into the binary distribution.
+  The ``ignore`` patterns should be considered when including compiled extensions, for example to ensure that the extension shared object '.so' are *not ignored* and actually copied into the binary distribution.

 Binary distribution install paths
 ---------------------------------